 The Council has assessed its compliance with the CIPFA Financial Management Code (2019), which became mandatory from 2021/22 onwards.
-The assessment in August 2022 indicated the Council was compliant with each of the requisite financial management standards.
+Council management undertook a self-assessment against the Code during 2023/24, which confirmed overall compliance with the Code's requirements.